harmtemolder/koreader-calibre-plugin/README.md

 # KOReader calibre plugin

+A calibre plugin to synchronize metadata from KOReader to calibre.

 [KOReader](https://koreader.rocks/) creates sidecar files that hold read progress and annotations.
 This plugin reads the data from those sidecar files and updates calibre’s metadata based on them.
 It is inspired by [the Kobo Utilities plugin](https://www.mobileread.com/forums/showthread.php?t=215339), that synchronizes reading progress between the original Kobo firmware (“Nickel”) and custom columns in calibre.

 Note that at the moment the sync is one-way: from the KOReader device to calibre.